akshat-khare/OpenRobertaWikiLocal/Raspberry-Pi-2.md

-# Under Construction !!!
+<p align="center"><b>It is highly recommended to checkout the raspberry's websites, especially <a href="https://www.raspberrypi.org/help/">https://www.raspberrypi.org/help/</a>, where you will find all information about the necessary steps to get started.</b></p>

 ## First time setup for system and WiFi router

-In addition to your Raspberry Pi 2 and a [micro SD card] (https://www.raspberrypi.org/documentation/installation/sd-cards.md) (accessed 18.12.2015) for the system you will need:
+In addition to your Raspberry Pi 2 and a [micro SD card] (https://www.raspberrypi.org/documentation/installation/sd-cards.md) for the system you will need:
 * micro USB-cable (power cable)
 * ethernet cable
 * USB wifi adaper